xkollar/xkollar.github.io/data/posts/2025-12-14-testing-subset.markdown

 all members of a set/population/... to satisfy certain property but it is not practical (or possible) to test them all.

-The set might be too big, individual test might take too long, or it might be too expensive is some other way.
+The set might be too big, individual tests might take too long, or it might be too expensive in some other way.
 Or perhaps testing is destructive and after testing all the elements you would have nothing left.